 - Summarize and consolidate information on turbine impacts to fish.

 2. Continuing to apply tools and technologies for next-generation hydropower:

 The HydroPASSAGE project has focused on the development of toolsets and information that can be used to mitigate the impacts of hydropower turbines.

 Future HydroPASSAGE activities in this area will:

 - Seek industry partners to use, demonstrate, and increase the utility of HydroPASSAGE tools.

 - Support decision-making within the hydropower community by clarifying design requirements, constraints, and methods to evaluate and improve fish passage.

-- Establish lessons learned and best practices to accelerate technology transfer of HydroPASSAGE tools, information, and data.
+- Establish lessons learned and best practices to accelerate technology transfer of HydroPASSAGE toolsets, information, and data.

-- Understand end-user needs and quantify value of HydroPASSAGE applications through the transfer of the HydroPASSAGE tools and technologies to the hydropower community through industry collaborations.
+- Understand end-user needs and quantify value of HydroPASSAGE applications through the transfer of the HydroPASSAGE toolsets and technologies to the hydropower community through industry collaborations.

-- Identify near-term market applications of HydroPASSAGE tools that support hydropower modernization and sustainability efforts and to enable high rates of fish survival through hydropower turbines and facilities.
+- Identify near-term market applications of HydroPASSAGE toolsets that support hydropower modernization and sustainability efforts and to enable high rates of fish survival through hydropower turbines and facilities.